Ross Thomas (actor): Early life

 Thomas had a starring role in the film Soul Surfer, based on the true story of shark attack survivor Bethany Hamilton.
 Thomas played Bethany's older brother, Noah.
 He is also the passenger in the Cadillac ATS television commercials.
-In 2012, Ross was selected amongst fierce competition to host the Cadillac ATS vs. The World campaign, one of the largest productions in the history of General Motors.
+In 2012, Ross was selected amid fierce competition to host the Cadillac ATS vs. The World campaign, one of the largest productions in the history of General Motors.
 Cadillac ATS vs. The World was created to break the mold of automotive advertising to connect with a new generation of customers.
 Set in four countries around the world, the campaign consists of spectacular demonstrations of the nimble, quick and fun driving dynamics of the Cadillac ATS.
 In addition to the commercials, Ross hosted 20 mini-documentaries centered around the car, the task of filming the campaign and various cultural segues.
 Directed by racing legend Jeff Zwart and award-winning documentary filmmaker, Joe Berlinger, Ross and his crew embarked on a rugged adventure that bridged continents in search of some of the most technically challenging segments of road around.
 Highlighted locations include Patagonia, Monaco, Morocco and China.
 Ross had once in a lifetime interviews with the last native speaker of the Yaghan language in Puerto Williams to members of the Shao Lin Kung Fu academy in China.

 In 2013, Ross was chosen to host and produce the new CBS Sports Docu-Series, Game Changers.
 The show celebrates athletes and fans who reach out in their communities to make life better for so many.
 Game Changers, also featuring omg!
 Insiders Kevin Frazier, highlights professional athletes who use their public image to make positive changes in the lives of fans in need.
 Whether on or off the field, Game Changers takes an inspirational look at how sports positively impacts individuals and the communities they serve.

 Ross also guest starred opposite Ramon Rodriguez, Terry O'Quinn and RZA in the pilot episode of the 2013 FOX TV show, Gang Related, directed by renowned film director, Allen Hughes and produced by Brian Grazer and Imagine Entertainment.
 Ross plays rookie LAPD officer, James Tanner.

 On June 6, 2020 Ross Thomas won an Emmy® Award in the category "Talent-Program Host/Moderator/Reporter" for his work as a co-host on NBC's California Live.